Flurry Logo

 Environments

 Environments allow you to configure different testing contexts.
 Each environment contains variables that can be referenced in your tasks using the {{variableName}} syntax.
 This enables you to test the same collection against different API endpoints, authentication credentials, or configurations without duplicating your test logic.
+When running via the CLI, Flurry also reads your system process environment variables (for example, values exported in your shell) in addition to the environments defined in the collection.
+If a variable name matches one defined in the collection environment, the collection variable takes precedence.
 A Local environment is available in the UI, but is not available in the CLI.
 The values in the Local environment are only stored in the browser.
+This is useful for initial HTTP request testing outside the CLI, without needing to save sensitive data to the backend.

 Assertions